 Invention 1

 Almost nothing has been published regarding Torchi’s direct multiplication machine.
 Most of the sources available praise the machine with its keyboard calculator.
 Only two documents propose a more thorough description of Torchi’s calculator.
 One is a hand-written statement called, Report of the Award Committee.
 The second is an article published in the journal “La Fama” in 1936.
 There we can find the description of the operations and the only known picture of the machine (see sketch below).
-The machine was made with wood and iron wires, with dimensions 50 x 50 x 60 cm.
+The machine was made of wood and iron wires, and it has dimensions 50 x 50 x 60 cm.

 There is a document that presents a drawing of the machine.
 There are, however, no documents that detail exactly how it worked.
 Torchi’s machine was in an exhibition in Brera from 1834 to 1837.